 Stephanie has a special interest for Sports Physio, in particular netball.
 She herself plays Competitive Premier Netball and has sustained many injuries throughout her netball career.
 She has been a part of the physiotherapy team at Netball North Harbour for nearly 3 years and so has a vast knowledge of netball and sports related injuries and treatment/ rehabilitation to get you back in the game quickly.

-This year under the guidance of her fellow physio's, Stephanie is hoping to spread her wings and get involved with one of the rugby teams that Shore Physio support and treat.
+Under the guidance of her Clinical Manager, colleagues, and regular treatment of patients, Stephanie is hoping to widen her knowledgebase, learn new techniques and is looking to get involved with one of the rugby teams that Shore Physio support and treat.